 Beginning in Spring Semester 2009, all VHCC students who have completed less than 25 credit hours (excluding developmental classes) are required to meet with their faculty advisor prior to enrolling for the next semester.
 This policy was instituted to ensure students receive the proper academic advice and take the classes needed for their curriculum and transfer plans.
 Even after students have exceeded the 25-credit mark, they are encouraged to continue meeting with their academic advisor each semester.

-Early Alert is a web-based student referral system.
+SAILS is a web-based student referral system.
 It is used by faculty to seek assistance for students who display behaviors that can inhibit academic success, such as missed assignments, poor performance on assignments or tests, erratic attendance, excessive tardiness, and inappropriate behavior in class.
-Students who are referred through the Early Alert system will be notified by mail and email.
+Students who are referred through the SAILS system will be notified by mail and email.
 They will be required to make an appointment with their division counselor to discuss the alert.

 Free viewers are required for some of the attached documents.